obrasier/minimal-mistakes/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

   spec.add_development_dependency "bundler"
 ```

 ... it works!
 YAY!
-And builds in 2 seconds, technology!
+And builds in 2 seconds, OMG technology!

 So why did this happen in the first place?
 Why are there 3 different installation options that I need to learn/understand just in order to install a theme on a blog?